ballarat-hackerspace/ballarat-hackerspace.github.io/README.md

 README.md
 =========

-Website for the Ballarat Hackerspace.
+Website for the [Ballarat Hackerspace](http://bhack.in/) community.